-If the partner that is running the home and raising the family doesn't feel like they are recognized as equally valuable, the likelihood of a split increases.
+If one is doing more work in the home buit isn't recognized as equally valuable, the likelihood of conflict increases.

-When this unfairness occurs, it encourages self-interest and autonomy over connection and commitment.
+When this unfairness occurs, it encourages self-interest and autonomy over connection and empathy.
 That's not the right message to send, and especially in tough financial times, these attitudes can be corrosive.